PW999/100-days-of-code/log.md

 Yesterday I realised that a year ago I would have never done this with my work in mind.
 Leaving the consultancy world in favour for an internal position was such a life saver for me and I still do not regret it.

 **Link to work:** [photo-graph](https://github.com/PW999/photo-graph)

+### Day 13: Saterday January 02, 2021
+**Today's Progress:** Today I helped a friend with a Firebase project.
+Wrote my first Firebase functions (which are like AWS Lambda's) and got the whole emulator thing up & running.

+**Thoughts:** I'm all over the place with my 100 days of code 😂.
+I started with Ruby, then got me some Java and now I'm doing Node.JS/Firebase.
+I know way to little of Node.JS and modern Javascript to write proper code so tomorrow I'll probably first setup a proper linter to aid me writing some clean code.